dfriend21/quadtree/README.md

 “bridge” that allows the functionality in the core C++ files to be accessed from R.

+-   NodeWrapper.h - wrapper class for ‘Node’
 -   QuadtreeWrapper.h - wrapper class for ‘Quadtree’
--   NodeWrapper.h - wrapper class for ‘Node’
 -   ShortestPathFinderWrapper.h - wrapper class for ‘ShortestPathFinder’

-In addition, ‘R\_interface.h’ defines a namespace that currently contains only a single function, which converts an Rcpp matrix to the Matrix class I created.
+-   R\_interface.h - defines a namespace that currently contains only a single function, which converts an Rcpp matrix to the Matrix class I created.
 This function is separate from the other files because it is a general-purpose function and thus didn’t fit in any of the wrapper classes.

 ### R code